 Are gullets on the blades important?
 Shall I purchase a miter saw blade with gullets between the teeth?

-I do not know anything about saw blades, especially miter saw blades, but, I need a miter saw blade that could cut smoothly, which one should I purchase?
+I do not know anything about saw blades, especially miter saw blades, but, I need a blade that could cut smoothly, which one should I purchase?

 My miter saw blade seems to be burning the wooden work pieces it cuts?
 Why is it happening?